Cultural Districts

 What is a Cultural District?

 A Cultural District is a specific area of a city or town identified by the municipality that has a number of cultural facilities, activities and/or assets – both for profit and nonprofit.
-It is a walkable, compact area that is easy for visitors to recognize.
-It is a center of cultural activities – artistic and economic.
-It is a place in your city/town where community members congregate, and visitors may enjoy those places that make a community special.
-Because each community is unique, each Cultural District will look different.

 CT Cultural Districts (DECD/Office of the Arts)